Torbuntu/Leikr/README.md

 Art: Can load images to be used as backgrounds or however else you wish.

-Maps: TBD (currently unlimited)
+Maps: .tmx maps loadabled from `Maps` directory. (currently unlimited)

-Audio: TBD (currently unavailable).
-Audio will eventually be loading WAV files from an Audio directory, not sure if this will be limited to a certain type or unlimited.
+Audio: .WAV files loaded from `Audio/Sound` and `Audio/Music`  (Limitations TBD)

-Controls: 2xUSB controllers/Keyboard.
+Controls: 2xUSB controllers/Full Keyboard.
 Tested using SNES style controllers.
-Mouse TBD.
+(Mouse TBD)